TN 149 (06-25)

 4. d.

-Select OK to print the authorization revocation statement and give or mail it to the person.
+Select OK to print the notice, “Important Information – Revocation of Authorization for the Social Security Administration to Obtain Wage and Employment Information” and give or mail it to the person.

 E. References